n3oltd/support/docs/01-engage/02-accounts/02-creating-accounts/index.md

 This article will walk you through creating a new account within Engage.

 :::note
-To avoid any duplicate account and their problems, first search for an account within Engage.
+To avoid any duplicate account and their problems, first <K2Link route="docs/engage/accounts/searching-accounts/" text="search for an account" isInternal /> within Engage.
 :::

 ## Option 1: Create an Account from the Dashboard using Create